sachie026-zz/datagrid-react-ts-app/README.md

 Runtime configurations:

 - Webpack : static module bundler for JavaScript applications.
-- Babel : javaScript transpiler that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser
+- Babel : KavaScript transpiler that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser
+- Jest & JSDOM : JavaScript testing framework designed to ensure correctness of any JavaScript codebase

 # How to run the app locally